Prince of Persia: The Sands of Time: Design

 The game design was also influenced by Ico.
-According to Désilets, they "spent an entire day going through [Ico], the entire team together sitting down, looking at it, playing it, discussing it, brainstorming," and they particularly liked "how the castle in Ico seems real and you always know where you are, so we tried to have this a little bit also in the second palace."
+According to Désilets, they "spent an entire day going through [Ico], the entire team together sitting down, looking at it, playing it, discussing it, brainstorming" and they particularly liked "how the castle in Ico seems real and you always know where you are, so we tried to have this a little bit also in the second palace".
 It also influenced the interaction between the player and the lead female character, but with some changes.
-According to Désilets, Farah "has some behaviors to help you out, but we didn't want for her to become a key just like in Ico, a key to a door all the time."
+According to Désilets, Farah "has some behaviors to help you out, but we didn't want for her to become a key just like in Ico, a key to a door all the time".
+Lacoste highlighted as an influence for the palace the animated film The King and the Mockingbird, which is set entirely in a single castle with floors stratified by rank with a king at the top, resulting in the desire for the Prince's journey to be a climb through the castle in levels that focused on verticality.
+The overall art direction tried to enhance the beauty of the Arabian Nights-inspired environments with blue-tinted lights and extensive set dressing.